scalyr/scalyr-agent-2/benchmarks/README.md

   log file
 * ``log_lines_error`` (counter) - Number of ERROR log lines emitted during the run in the agent log file

-### Synthetic Benchmarks

-Those benchmarks are designed to measure performance of various pieces of code which are critical to the overall agent performance (json serialization and deserialization, compression algorithms, disk reader, etc).

 ## Fixture Files